ktekinay/SubnetCalculator/README.md

-Subnet Calculator Classes for Xojo
+Subnet Calculator Class for Xojo
 ===================================